 She brings over ten years experience in the youth development field as well as a background in workforce development creating career pathway programs for low-income youth, adult, and veterans.
 Rebecca has a BA degree from Colgate University.

-Rebecca believes in the importance of play and was inspired by the impact Playworks makes on kids, schools, and communities by eliminating bullying, fostering leadership opportunities and making school a safe, fun, and welcoming place for kids.
+Rebecca believes in the importance of play and was inspired by the impact Playworks makes on kids, schools, and communities by fostering leadership and social-emotional learning on the playground, eliminating bullying, and making schools safe, fun, and welcoming for all kids.
 She’s also a big fan of a round of handball on the playground.

 Corporate Venture Capital, Strategy, Corporate Development

 Pramod is a senior member of VMware’s corporate strategy and corporate investments group.
 He advises business unit leaders in the areas of cloud computing, security, mobility, artificial intelligence, and IoT.
 He also leads VMware’s strategic investments in these markets.
 Prior to VMware, Pramod led corporate strategy at Seagate Technology and helped formulate three-year strategy and priorities for the company.
 Pramod attended business school at The Wharton School, University of Pennsylvania and completed MSEE at Purdue University and Bachelor of Technology from Indian Institute of Technology, Mumbai, India.
 Pramod grew up in India and moved to the US for graduate studies.